reverbel/seed-phrases-for-stellar/README.md

 seed-phrases-for-stellar
 ========================

-Command-line script and Python library package for generating Stellar accounts from BIP39/Electrum seed phrases
+This Python package provides a command-line script and a library module for generating Stellar accounts from BIP-0039/Electrum seed phrases.
+It performs deterministic generation of Stellar account keys from mnemonic seed phrases.

-This software performs deterministic generation of Stellar account keys from mnemonic seed phrases.
-Each seed phrase may optionally be extended with custom words that play the role of an additional passphrase. seed-phrases-for-stellar accepts two kinds of mnemonic seed phrases:
+Each seed phrase may optionally be extended with custom words that play the role of an additional passphrase.

+seed-phrases-for-stellar accepts two kinds of mnemonic seed phrases:
 * seed phrases that comply with the BIP-0039 specification (https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), and